Buying a booster seat: the Mumsnet guide

 Car seats are categorised into groups by numbers and symbols, rather than by the weight of the child.
 So for a child weighing 15-36kg (33-79lb), and aged roughly four to 11 years, you're looking for a Group 2/3 seat.

 But if the car seat you bought your baby at about nine months is a Group 1/2/3 combination seat, you don't need to buy another one, and you're all set to travel safely for the next seven years.

 Most Group 2/3 seats are pretty lightweight and can be moved from car to car with ease, while the backless booster seats are often compact enough to be carried on a train or as hand luggage on a plane.
 They're also useful as spare seats.
-As one Mumsnetter says, "We always keep a booster in the boot in case we are giving my kids' friends a lift."
+As one Mumsnetter says, "We always keep a booster in the boot in case we're giving my kids' friends a lift."

-While Group 1/2/3 combination seats can be used for longer, one of their drawbacks is that they can be trickier and heavier to move from car to car, making them less portable than the Group 2/3 seats.
+While Group 1/2/3 combination seats can be used for longer, one of their drawbacks is that they can be trickier to move from car to car, making them less portable than the Group 2/3 seats.

 Group 2/3 seats vary in cost, depending on their size, shape and extras.
 It's obviously tempting to go for one of the cheapest models but, before you do, remember that this seat will last your child a long time, so it may be worth paying a bit more.
-And, of course, do remember that you should never buy any car seat second-hand, unless you know its complete history and are sure it's never been involved in an accident.
+And, of course, do remember that you should never buy any car seat secondhand, unless you know its complete history and are sure it's never been involved in an accident.

 Backless boosters vs high-back boosters